Hallux Limitus / Rigidus Treatment at Foot Foundation

 X-ray – confirms arthritis, joint space narrowing, osteophytes, subchondral sclerosis

-MRI – when soft tissue contribution or early arthritis is suspected
+MRI – when soft tissue contribution or early arthritis suspected

 Ultrasound – to evaluate synovitis or joint effusion